 The “Media District” area name was derived, in part, from the “Media District Specific Plan,” along with its proximity to Burbank’s media and entertainment related businesses, both large and small, located in and around Olive Avenue.
 The “Media District Specific Plan” was formulated in 1991, and was a planning blueprint for the development of the area bounded by Buena Vista Street to the east and stretching to Pass Avenue to the west; with Olive Avenue being the northern boundry and following Olive Avenue down until it becomes Barham Blvd.
-Some of the larger entertainment companies located in the Media District are: the Universal/NBC lot (currently for sale; with NBC announcing it’s complete relocation to its parent company’s campus in Universal City by 2011); Warner Brothers Studios that fronts Olive Avenue; along with the smaller Warner Ranch lot bounded by Pass Avenue, Hollywood Way, Oak Street and Verdugo Avenue.
+Some of the larger entertainment companies located in the Media District are: the Burbank Studios (formerly the West Coast headquarters and production studious of NBC and Los Angeles affiliate KNBC/NBC4, which relocated to Universal City in 2014); Warner Brothers Studios that fronts Olive Avenue; along with the smaller Warner Ranch lot bounded by Pass Avenue, Hollywood Way, Oak Street and Verdugo Avenue.
 Some of the notable “high rise” buildings that were constructed during the development of the Media District” in the 1990’s are: the “Disney Channel” building; the “Tower” and three buildings erected by developer M. David Paul, including the two “Pinnacle” buildings.

 Since media/entertainment and other commercial development often abuts residential neighborhoods within the Media District, the MDSP contained specific requirements regarding traffic control, zoning, density and height standards to mitigate against the “Media District’s” commercial component from negatively impacting the adjacent R-1 neighborhoods.
-In fact, the recent ill-fated mixed use “Platt Project” was substantially delayed and ultimately put on hold, due in part to the concerns and objections expressed by neighboring single family homeowners.
+In fact, after the massive, ill-fated “Platt Project” failed to win city approval, a local Burbank developer recently gained approval to build in the Media District what was rejected in the Rancho, namely a Whole Foods supermarket.
+With traffic mitigation measures included to protect the adjacent residential neighborhoods, the mixed use project called “Talaria at Burbank” will feature the aforementioned Whole Foods market as the anchor tenant, with 241 “luxury” apartments above.
+Construction is expected to be completed sometime in 2016.
 Like most other residential areas in Burbank, homes in the “Media District” are mostly 1940’s vintage located on quiet tree-lined streets.

 There is the Burbank side, and then there is the North Hollywood side, which makes up the majority of what is known as “Toluca Woods.”
 As the name implies, the area tries to borrow some of the affluence and celebrity resident cache associated with its adjacent neighbor, Toluca Lake.
 The Burbank side of the area really consists of only a few streets, namely: Evergreen Street, Rose Street, Priscilla Lane, Valley Street and Clybourn Avenue – all south of Magnolia (or south of Clark, according to some) and extending to Verdugo Avenue.
 Other streets often claimed to be part of Burbank’s “Toluca Woods” include: Toluca Park Avenue, Jacaranda Avenue and Woodland Avenue to the south and Ford Street, Kemp Street and the Burbank half/side of Ledge Avenue – all located between Magnolia Boulevard and Clark Avenue.